dmbarbour/wikilon/docs/AboutABC.md

 #### Annotated Parallelism

 ABC's purity supports a simple form of parallelism: we can evaluate many subexpressions at the same time.
-However, due to various granularity concerns, I imagine ABC evaluators will tend to be sequential by default and only use parallelism where requested.
+However, due to various granularity and cache locality concerns, I imagine ABC evaluators will tend to be sequential by default and only introduce parallelism where requested.
 A simple expression for parallelism is:

         [computation]{&par}